nwtime/ntpwww/content/en/archives/4.2.8-series/ntptrace.md

 usndh.edu: stratum 1, offset 0.0019298, synch distance 0.011993, refid 'WWVB'
 </pre>

 On each line, the fields are (left to right): the host name, the host stratum, the time offset between that host and the local host (as measured by <code>ntptrace</code>; this is why it is not always zero for <code>localhost</code>), the host synchronization distance, and (only for stratum-1 servers) the reference clock ID.
 All times are given in seconds.
 Note that the stratum is the server hop count to the primary source, while the synchronization distance is the estimated error relative to the primary source.
-These terms are precisely defined in RFC-1305.
+These terms are precisely defined in [RFC 1305](/reflib/rfc/rfc1305/rfc1305b.pdf).

 * * *